jofell/stellar-dev/_ios_sdk/pages/00_getting_started.md

 > Cocoapod unless you've added the private podspec as stated in the section
 > above.
 The `StellarSDK` pod is not available in the main Cocoapod line of
 > libraries.

+After the all of this is done, you can now navigate to the project's folder via Finder, and open the file called `<Project Name>.xcworkspace` by double-clicking on it.
+Notice that the file extension is now `.xcworkspace`, meaning from this point, you will start using the XCode Workspace file instead of the XCode Project file whenever you're editing files for your iOS App.